sakshxm08/shortspot/README.md

 ## Overview

 This URL Shortener is a full-stack web application that allows users to create shortened versions of long URLs.
-It features user authentication, custom short URL creation, and a dashboard to view shortened URLs.
+It features user authentication, custom short URL creation, and a dashboard to view and manage shortened URLs.

 ## Features

 - User registration and login
 - URL shortening with optional custom aliases
 - Dashboard to view and manage shortened URLs
+- QR code generation for shortened URLs
+- Sharing functionality for shortened URLs
 - Responsive design using Tailwind CSS

 ## Tech Stack

 ### Frontend

-- React
+- React with Vite
 - React Router for navigation
 - Axios for API requests
 - Tailwind CSS for styling
+- Framer Motion for animations
+- QRCode.react for QR code generation

 ### Backend